mhdhazmi/GNNPowerSystem/Paper/ModelArchitecture.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

 **Note on angle prediction**: The codebase includes a more complex `PowerFlowHead` class in `heads.py` that predicts V_mag, sin(θ), and cos(θ) using normalized sin/cos representation to handle angle discontinuities at ±π.
-However, the experimental Power Flow task in this paper predicts voltage magnitude only (V_mag), matching the simplified training configuration in `train_pf_opf.py`.
+However, the experimental Power Flow task in this paper predicts voltage magnitude only (V_mag), matching the simplified training configuration in the PF/Line Flow training script (`train_pf_opf.py` — legacy naming).

 ### Cascade Head (Binary Classification)